-In 2018, the programme will see further expansion with more companies including Vodafone offering internships and inclusion of students from the B.Ed Primary Teacher Education specialising in Digital Learning.
+In 2018, the programme will see further expansion eight companies, Accenture, AIB, Intel, Vodafone, Virgin Media, IBM, Microsoft and EY offering internships in summer 2018.
+DCU students from the BSc Science Education for second level, B.Ed Primary Teacher Education specialising in Digital Learningand Mathematics and Profession Masters in Education specialising in STEM subjects will participate in the 2018 programme.
 The long-term aim is to introduce the STEM Student Teacher Internship to all teaching programmes on offer at DCU and make this Internship a formal part of course accreditation.

 The interns are recruited as a part of the team and given a variety of roles in data analysis, coding, testing and project development.
 The authentic, first-hand experience of applying STEM in work environment as well as exposure to other STEM professionals empowers the teachers to confidently articulate the breadth and vast range of possibilities from a STEM career.
 It enables them to draw upon their own experience and the personal relationships they establish with other STEM professionals when it comes to advising their student’s career choices.

 “At DCU our student teachers engage with educators who are at the cutting edge of knowledge and practice in 21st Century education, particularly in the area of STEM education.
 Our students, the educators of tomorrow, will have a key role to play in sparking and encouraging interest in STEM subjects, particularly amongst young female students.
 This initiative is an important step in tackling the negative stereotypes and challenges that exist when helping young women to explore the potential and opportunities of STEM careers.”
 Brian MacCraith, President, DCU